 Tamrakar describes the sense of awe and bewilderment among residents uninitiated to the intricacies involving the editing process, caught by surprise, as they saw that a character that runs from Swayambhu emerges in the courtyard of Bhaktapur, or when other seemingly disparate scenes appeared together.

 Bigger excitement lay in seeing Kathmandu locals in the screen.
-“People cheered each time local extras appeared on screen,” says Tamrakar.
+“People cheered each time local actors appeared on screen,” says Tamrakar.
 “Like in the scene where the camera zooms in on Toofaan cha in ‘Dum Maro Dum’.”

 But nothing suggests the shooting’s enduring impact on Kathmandu’s psyche than how its memories have lived on through the generations, especially in those from Maru Tole, Jhochhen and other shooting spots, says Suresh Kiran, who grew up in Jhochhen listening to these tales.